 This business sells food, drinks, and Takarazuka-related products principally at the Takarazuka Grand Theater.
-Revenue from the sale of such products is recognized at the point products are handed over to the customer.
+Revenue from the sale of such products is recognized at the point products are handed over to a.
+Entrusted software development

 IV.
-Information and communication technology
+Information and communication technology Information services

-Information services